cacophony-wj/licentia_black/README.md

 ### Verifying the Modlist

 _Licentia_ is over 500GB in size.
-To install the list, _Wabbajack_ downloads and patches hundreds of thousands of files.
-During the installation process several of these files are likely to have failed or corrupted in some way.
-Before finishing up with the _Wabbajack_ app, it is **strongly recommended** to run a file verification step or the modlist may be nearly unplayable.
+Given the likelihood of corrupted files during installation, it is strongly recommended to check the files after they have been installed.

-To verify the modlist, click the Gear icon in the upper right once again.
+To verify the modlist, click the Gear icon in the upper right.
 Click the button along the middle-left that reads "Launch Wabbajack CLI."
 Type the following commands:

 `cd cli`